jallanxjallan/hhp/stories/community_centered_approach.md

 ---
 note_id: 238
-status: 📤
+status: 📝
 title: Community centered approach
 ---

-1. Management has a community centered approach to leadership.
+1. Describe a community centered approach to leadership in the context of an Indonesian law firm.
+1. Explain how HHP instituted this approach consistently from its founding